 - not have been sponsored to Canada as a spouse within a span of last five years.

-A person may not qualify to be a sponsor if they:
+A person may not qualify to be a Spouse or Common-Law Partner if they:

 - have failed to provide financial support to a previously sponsored commitment,